 2. Overheating: A Major Cause of GPU Failure

-One of the main contributors to the shortening of the lifespan of almost all PC components is heat.
+Heat is one of the main contributors to the shortening of almost all PC components’ lifespan.

-The commonly agreed-upon maximum optimal temperature for the GPU is 85°C, and anything below this is considered normal.
+The commonly agreed-upon maximum optimal temperature for the GPU is 85°C; anything below this is considered normal.

-Ideally, the graphics should stay within 50°C-60°C temperature range.
+Ideally, the graphics should stay within the 50°C-60°C temperature range.

-You can also check the temperature of your graphics card using Task Manager, however, Task Manager does NOT tell your the maximum high it reached in a given time period.
+You can also check the temperature of your graphics card using Task Manager; however, Task Manager does NOT tell you the maximum high it reached in a given period.